Board » Board of Trustees

 Monica Monge-Garcia is a native of the San Fernando Valley.
 Born and raised in Pacoima and San Fernando, Mrs. Monge-Garcia attended the local area public schools.
 She attended Los Angeles Mission College before transferring to Pacific Oaks College in Pasadena where she received her Bachelor’s and Master’s of Arts Degrees in Human Development with a specialization in Social Change.
 Mrs. Monge-Garcia has worked in higher education for the last 18 years.
 Currently, as a Dean at Moorpark College, her areas include English, Humanities, ESL credit/noncredit, Student Activities, Student Conduct and chairs the Behavioral Intervention Team.
 She is now ecstatic that she has the whole spectrum of education as a board member for PUC Schools.
 Her passion is in providing access to education to children and adults and being a board member allows her to serve her community.

-MS. SARAH GRAMS, BOARD MEMBER
+SARAH FIGUEROA-FREEMAN, ED.D.
+BOARD MEMBER